Caidreabh Gàidheil

 We are happy to tell you more about the Jam, share our experiences, and answer any questions you have.
 Please email us with any thoughts or questions.

-Nova Scotia Gaels Jam gratefully recognizes the support of the Province of Nova Scotia through the Office of Gaelic Affairs.
-We are pleased to work in co-operation with the Office of Gaelic Affairs to design and create opportunities to work with the Nova Scotia Gaelic community to celebrate Gaelic language and culture, strengthen our community in growing and learning together.
+Nova Scotia Gaels Jam gratefully recognizes the support of the Office of Gaelic Affairs, Communities, Culture, Tourism & Heritage.
+We also acknowledge with deep gratitude the support of Highland Village Museum.
+We are pleased to work in co-operation with these partners to design and create opportunities to work with the Nova Scotia Gaelic community to celebrate Gaelic language and culture, strengthen our community in growing and learning together.

 Seoige NicDhòmhnaill agus Màiri ni’n Ailig Bhig Alasdair Òig, Bun is Bàrr 2011.